Nandhini-mv/Material_UI/README.md

 * Focuses attention on one layer at a time.

 ## List of Features
-The features of Slider implemented are listed below.
+The features of Backdrop implemented are listed below.

 | Fetaure   |  Description |
 | ----------| -----|